BMW in the United States

 In addition to the South Carolina manufacturing facility, BMW's North American companies include sales, marketing, design, and financial services operations in the United States, Mexico, Canada, and Latin America.
-The North American headquarters for its large financial services subsidiary is located in Dublin, Ohio and is responsible for the captive lending for BMW automotive, BMW Motorsport, and Rolls-Royce cars, when buyers lease the vehicles or decide to finance directly with the company.
+The North American headquarters for its large financial services subsidiary is located in Columbus, Ohio and is responsible for the captive lending for BMW automotive, BMW Motorsport, and Rolls-Royce cars, when buyers lease the vehicles or decide to finance directly with the company.

 Spartanburg manufacturing plant

-The BMW Manufacturing Company, also known as BMW Spartanburg, is the BMW Group's only assembly facility in the United States, and is located in Greer, South Carolina.
+The BMW Manufacturing Co., LLC, also known as BMW Spartanburg, is the BMW Group's only assembly facility in the United States, and is located in Greer, South Carolina.
 The plant is currently BMW's major global production site for the X3, X4, X5, X6, X7, and XM crossover SUVs, whose biggest market is the U.S., while other BMW models sold in the U.S. market are imported.

 History

-BMW announced in 1992 that it would build a 1150 acre manufacturing facility in Spartanburg County, South Carolina, United States to strengthen its international production system.
+In 1992, BMW announced that it would build a 1150 acre manufacturing facility in Spartanburg County, South Carolina, United States to strengthen its international production system.
 The plant opened in 1994.

-In 2010 BMW announced that it would spend $750 million to expand operations at the Greer plant.
+In 2010, BMW announced that it would spend $750 million to expand operations at the Greer plant.
 This expansion will allow production of 240,000 vehicles a year and will make the plant the largest car factory in the United States by number of employees.
 BMW's largest single market is the United States, where 339 dealerships sold 346,023 cars in 2015.

 The two millionth vehicle built at BMWUSM rolled off the plant in January 2012.
 It is a vermilion red metallic X3 xDrive35i with Oyster Nevada interior and an M Sport Package, was driven by BMW Associate Terry Gardner, a 16-year BMW veteran, with accompanying associates Renita Williams, Trang Pham and Olga Yurchenko.
 These associates represent teams from each of the plant's manufacturing technologies: Body, Paint and Assembly.
 The vehicle was retained on display at the Spartanburg Plant to commemorate the milestone.

-The $2.2 billion plant, which employs 23,000 (BMW and contract), is part of the company’s global five-plant production network.
+The $2.2 billion plant, which employs 23,000 (BMW and contract), is part of the company's global five-plant production network.

-The automaker announced in 2014 an additional $1 billion investment in the facility that will make Spartanburg, South Carolina, BMW's largest US factory, with an annual capacity of 480,000 units when including the X7.
+In 2014, the automaker announced an additional $1 billion investment in the facility that will make Spartanburg, South Carolina, BMW's largest U.S. factory, with an annual capacity of 480,000 units when including the X7.
 There were 411,171 vehicles produced in 2016, of which 70% were exported to 140 countries.
 The plant is the largest BMW plant in the world in terms of vehicle production volume.

 Another record was set in 2018, around 70% of production was exported to 125 markets.
 The biggest export market was China, accounting for one-third of all export.
 That same year, BMW ceased exporting the X3 to China.

 A nearby dry inland port, 200 mile from the port of Charleston, handles many of the plant's needs for cargo and finished vehicles.
-In 2015 BMW Spartanburg sent 250,000 new cars by rail from to the Charleston port.
+In 2015, BMW Spartanburg sent 250,000 new cars by rail to the Charleston port.
 Some air freight is also used.